noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

 ## features

+- creates and manages the k8s control plane across multiple AZs to avoid a single point of failure
+  - availability and scalability of the api services
+  - etcd persistence layer for each cluster
 - reduce costs with efficient compute resource provisioning and uatomatic k8s application scaling
 - more secure k8s environment autoamtically applied to each clusters control plane
 - automate tasks like patching, node provisioning and updates
-- creates and manages the k8s control plane across multiple AZs to avoid a single point of failure
 - opt-in managegement of elements of the data plane
 - tightly integrates with other aws services and features: ELB, IAM, VPC
 - runs native, upstream k8s and is certified k8s conformant: so all existing k8s tools works with the eks api